ess-dmsc-dram/documents/investigations/MultiDimensionalInvestigation/other/compress_event.md

 ## Usage in reductions

-The algorihtm is used in several reductions at the SNS.
+The algorithm is used in several reductions at the SNS.
 However none of the reductions seems to make use of the MD facilities that Mantid has to offer.

 ## Considerations regarding resolution

+TODO if we have the feeling that this leads to something